sviengkhou/embrionix-monitoring/readme.md

 Quickstart:
 1. From the checkout folder (At the same level as the docker-compose.yml file), run 'sudo docker build -t prometheus_interface PrometheusMonitoring/devicemonitor/prometheus_interface'.
 1. From the same folder as in previous step, build the monitoring docker image, run 'sudo docker-compose up -d --build'
-1. Using a web browser, connect to http://127.0.0.1:8060 and add the device to monitor
+1. Using a web browser, connect to http://127.0.0.1:8060 and add the device to monitor in the top bar menu
 1. You can do a quick monitor on the 127.0.0.1:8060 page by checking graphs
 1. For deeper analysis, use Graphana on 127.0.0.1:3000 with a web browser (Default user/password is admin/admin)